logo French Canadian Interview Project

 Maps

-New France flag The nineteenth-century French Canadians were very aware of the history of New France and the area south of the Great Lakes.
+A white horizontal flag featuring the royal coat of arms of France in the center.
+The shield is bright blue with three gold fleur-de-lis, topped with a golden royal crown and surrounded by the collar of the Order of the Holy Spirit.
+Two long, flowing gold ribbons extend outward from behind the crown.
+The nineteenth-century French Canadians were very aware of the history of New France and the area south of the Great Lakes.
 New France was established during French exploration in 1543.

 In 1717, the French crown detached the Illinois country from the Canadian part of New France and placed the area under the Louisiana colony’s jurisdiction.
 Louisiana, named after King Louis XIV, remained under French control from 1682-1763 and 1800-03.
 Napoleon Bonaparte (1799-1815) decided to sell Louisiana to the United States in 1803.